Improving Robustness with Adaptive Weight Decay: Adversarial Robustness

-For these experiments, we use a WideResNet 28-10 architecture and use widely accepted PGD adversarial training to solve eq.~\ref{eq:adv_training} \citep{madry2017towards} while keeping 10\% of the examples from the training set as held-out validation set for the purpose of early stopping.
-For early-stopping, we select the checkpoint which gives the highest $\ell_\infty = 8$ robustness accuracy measured by a 20 step PGD attack on the held-out validation set.
+AWD can help improve the robustness on various datasets which suffer from robust overfitting.
+To illustrate this, we focus on six datasets: SVHN, FashionMNIST, Flowers, CIFAR-10, CIFAR-100, and Tiny ImageNet.
+Tiny ImageNet is a subset of ImageNet, consisting of 200 classes and images of size $64\times64\times3$.
+For all experiments, we use the widely accepted 7-step PGD adversarial training to solve eq.~\ref{eq:adv_training} \citep{madry2017towards} while keeping 10\% of the examples from the training set as held-out validation set for the purpose of early stopping.
+For early stopping, we select the checkpoint with the highest $\ell_\infty = 8$ robustness accuracy measured by a 3-step PGD attack on the held-out validation set.
+For CIFAR10, CIFAR100, and Tiny ImageNet experiments, we use a WideResNet 28-10 architecture, and for SVHN, FashionMNIST, and Flowers, we use a ResNet18 architecture.
 Other details about the experimental setup can be found in Appendix~\ref{app:setup_adv}.
+For all experiments, we tune the conventional non-adaptive weight decay parameter ($\lambda_{wd}$) for improving robustness generalization and compare that to tuning the ${\lambda_{awd}}$ hyper-parameter for adaptive weight decay.
+To ensure that we search for enough values for $\lambda_{wd}$, we use up to twice as many values for $\lambda_{wd}$ compared to ${\lambda_{awd}}$.

-To ensure that we search for enough values for $\lambda_{wd}$, we use twice as many values for $\lambda_{wd}$ compared to $DoG$.
-Figure~\ref{fig:adv} plots the robustness accuracy measured by applying AutoAttack \citep{croce2020reliable} on the test examples for the CIFAR-10 and CIFAR-100 datasets, respectively.
-We observe that training with adaptive weight decay improves the robustness by a margin of 4.84\% on CIFAR-10 and 5.08\% on CIFAR-100, compared to the non-adaptive counterpart.
-This is a relative improvement of 10.7\% and 20.5\% on CIFAR-10 and CIFAR-100, respectively.
+Figure~\ref{fig:adv} plots the robustness accuracy measured by applying AutoAttack \citep{croce2020reliable} on the test examples for the CIFAR-10, CIFAR-100, and Tiny ImageNet datasets, respectively.
+We observe that training with adaptive weight decay improves the robustness by a margin of 4.84\% on CIFAR-10, 5.08\% on CIFAR-100, and 3.01\% on Tiny ImageNet, compared to the non-adaptive counterpart.
+These margins translate to a relative improvement of 10.7\%, 20.5\%, and 18.0\%, on CIFAR-10, CIFAR-100, and Tiny ImageNet, respectively.